recli/cli/readme.md

 The core feature all around is code injectors to existed files.
 We call it hooks, to be on hype.

-It work like so.
-Let's imagene you have file called `router.js`.
-After new `route` generation you wants to append new route here.
+It works like so.
+Let's imagine you have a file called `router.js`.
+After new `route` generation you want to append new route here.

-So, lets add some hook to the `router.js`,
+So, let's add some hook to the `router.js`,

 ```js
 import React from "react";